 “The capacity to manage a potentially violent scenario, stay calm in a difficult circumstance, and act professionally in a possibly hostile workplace are all qualities the interviewer is looking for.

 “I’d try to de-escalate the issue by speaking with each side separately and gaining their perspectives.
-If I was unable to solve the problem, I would notify my superiors and delegate responsibility to him.”
+If I could not solve the problem, I would notify my superiors and delegate responsibility to him.”

 17. What Would Your Boss Say If They Had To Describe You In Three Words?

-This question is an excellent approach to learn how your potential employee is viewed by coworkers and superiors.
-The response will reveal information about their character and leadership ability, as well as how they will fit into your culture of the company.
+This question is an excellent approach to learning how coworkers and superiors view your potential employee.
+The response will reveal information about their character and leadership ability, as well as how they will fit into your company’s culture.
 Positive attributes, personality type, and work ethics are what the interviewer is searching for.